ice3-software/between-kit/Use Cases/3. Deletable Table View/README.md

 - Uses `UILongPressGestureRecongizer` to detect and coordinate drags
 - Cells in this table view can be deleted by dropping them onto the delete area
 - Deletion area highlights when dragging
+	- Note that a cleaner way of achieving this would be to use a custom render delegate
+	- See `16.
+Custom Render Delegate` for a better example